kwirk/eventgallery/admin/doc/readme.md

 	- _Event_: the event you want to display

 	Advanced Options
+	- _show exif_ If EXIF information for an image are available this toggle switches them on or off.
+	- _show date_ You can toggle the appearance of the date for the events show within this menu item
+	- _Height of the thumbnails_ Defines the height of the thumbnails in the navigation bar.
 	- _Number of thumbs per page_ defines how many thumbs you want to see on a page
 	- _Number of thumbs on first page_ defines how many thumbs you want to see on the first page.
 Since there might be some additional text this number can be smaller than on other pages.